qaHello/qahello041522/README.md

-# qahello041522
+# qaHello-com_dev_041222-041522_
- Making site with Fresh theme for qaHello.com this week.
+ Created a site via Hugo, and Fresh theme, for qaHello.com this week.